Who Is Trevor Noah?

 International Stand-Up Star

 In 2009, Noah helmed his own one-man show, The Daywalker, which was also filmed as a documentary, and hosted The South African Music Awards.
 In 2010, the comedian’s own talk show, Tonight With Trevor Noah, debuted on M-Net and Mzansi Magic channels.

 After performing stand-up in the United States, Noah staged another one-man show, The Racist, at the 2012 Edinburgh Fringe festival.
 That year he also made his U.S. TV debut on The Tonight Show With Jay Leno, becoming the first African comedian to appear on the program.
 The following year Noah had his own comedy special on Showtime, Trevor Noah: African American.
 And in late 2014, Noah landed yet another major gig, debuting as a correspondent for Comedy Central's The Daily Show With Jon Stewart.

 After Stewart announced in February 2015 that he would be leaving The Daily Show, it was revealed in March that Noah would be his replacement.
 Noah had appeared on the program three times previously.

 Questions surfaced about how the show might change with a fresh, international host taking the anchor seat.
 Controversy also followed around some of Noah’s previous Twitter posts, which contained jokes that could be considered offensive to women and Jewish communities.
-Rumors also arose that he may have purloined stand-up routines from others.
-Nonetheless The Daily Show has stood by its decision, with the public and media continuing to speculate how Noah's distinctive perspective will shape the program.
+Rumors also arose that he poached material from other stand-up comics.
+Nonetheless, Comedy Central executives announced that they were sticking with their decision.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!